dy/spect/faq.md

 Aspects gracefully solve many common standard frontend tasks, such as portals, code splitting, hydration etc.

+### Why effects?

+Effects enable subscription of updating aspects.
+This way, if we read some effect in an aspect, that automatically subscribes that aspect for updates whenever that effect changes.
+Also effects provide unified and easier API.

 ### Portals?

 Portals come out of the box: